peteroupc/peteroupc.github.io/colorgen.md

 **Notes:**

-1. For purposes of color reproduction, only wavelengths within the range 360-830 nm (0.36-0.83 &mu;m) are relevant in practice.
+- The choices of `LIGHT` and `CMF` determine the _adopted white point_.
-2. In general, wavelengths in this section mean wavelengths in air.
+- In general, wavelengths in this section mean wavelengths in air.
 (See the entry "[wavelength](http://eilv.cie.co.at/term/1426)" in the CIE's International Lighting Vocabulary.)
-3. Although spectral power distributions and color matching functions are continuous functions, in practice tristimulus values are calculated based on samples at discrete wavelengths, as illustrated by the `SpectrumToTristim` method.
+- Although `REFL`, `LIGHT`, and `CMF` are nominally continuous functions, in practice tristimulus values are calculated based on samples at discrete wavelengths, as illustrated by the `SpectrumToTristim` method.

-<a id=Light_Source_and_Color_Matching_Functions></a>
-### Light Source and Color Matching Functions

-Some possibilities for the `LIGHT` function (light source) include&mdash;

-- the D65 illuminant, which approximates 6500-kelvin daylight (daylight with a correlated color temperature of 6500 kelvins), and
-- the D50 illuminant, which approximates 5000-kelvin daylight.

-Some possibilities for the `CMF` function (color matching functions) include&mdash;

-- the CIE 1931 (2-degree) standard observer, which is used to generate XYZ colors based on color stimuli seen at a 2-degree field of view, and
-- the CIE 1964 (10-degree) standard observer, which is used to generate XYZ colors based on color stimuli seen at a 10-degree field of view.

-Both the D65 illuminant and the CIE 1931 standard observer are used in the [sRGB color space](#sRGB), and for both, the CIE publishes [tabulated data](http://www.cie.co.at/index.php/LEFTMENUE/index.php?i_ca_id=298) at its Web site.
-The CIE 1931 standard observer can also be approximated using the methods given in [Wyman, Sloan, and Shirley 2013](http://jcgt.org/published/0002/02/01/).
-For such choices of `LIGHT` and `CMF`&mdash;
+**Example:** If `LIGHT` and `CMF` are the D65 illuminant and the CIE 1931 standard observer, respectively (both used in the [sRGB color space](#sRGB))&mdash;
+- the adopted white point is the D65 white point,
 - the tristimulus values (e.g., from `SpectrumToTristim()`) will be an [XYZ color](#CIE_XYZ) relative to the D65 white point,
 - the idiom `XYZTosRGB(SpectrumToTristim())` computes, in companded sRGB, the perceived color of the stimulus, and
 - the idiom `XYZTosRGB(CMF(wavelength))` computes, in companded sRGB, the perceived color of a light source that emits light only at the wavelength `wavelength` (a _monochromatic stimulus_), where the wavelength is expressed in nm.